hmann07/hmann07.github.io/index.md

 - In spare time playing around with Geographical data in 3d tools and game engines.
 Some renders and screenshots below.

-Environment Agency Lidar combined with open streemap data.
-Using FME, QGIS and Blender
+Environment Agency Lidar combined with open street map data.
+Trees tagged in open street map have been added.
+Used FME, QGIS and Blender
 ![image](https://user-images.githubusercontent.com/26671404/120347944-01f0ba00-c2fd-11eb-81c0-0d437089d88e.png)

 London lit up using data from open streetmap to place lights where pubs exist.
 FME and Blender